TinkerPal99/PiCentral/readme.md

 ```

 ## The Database has to be set up
-Stilllooking into autmating this one.
+Still looking into autmating this one.
 Ideas welcome, but until then

 1. open localhost:8080
 2. log in with these credentials